Warrant Officer Prerequisites and Duty Description

 180A - Special Forces Warrant Officer

 Special Forces (SF) warrant officers are combat leaders and staff officers.
 They are experienced subject matter experts in unconventional warfare, operations and intelligence fusion, and planning and execution at all levels across the operational continuum.
 They advise commanders on all aspects of special operations and are responsible for the integration of emerging technologies.
-Warrant officers in the rank of WO1, CW2, and select CW3s serve on a Special Forces Operational Detachment-Alpha (SFOD-A) primarily as the assistant detachment commander and can also serve as the detachment commander (in the absence of a commander) or commander of specialized teams.
-CW3 through CW5 SF warrant officers serve as staff operations warrant officers within the SF group and at higher commands within SF, Army SOF, and joint SOF staffs.
+Warrant officers in the rank of WO1/CW2, serve on a Special Forces Operational Detachment-Alpha (SFOD-A) primarily as the assistant detachment commander and can also serve as the detachment commander (in the absence of a commander).
+Select CW3s/CW4s serve as the commander of specialized teams.
+Typically those in the rank of CW3 through CW5 serve as staff operations warrant officers within the SF group and at higher Army SOF and joint SOF commands.
 They may lead task-organized SOF elements as directed.
-They serve as senior warrant officer advisors (SWOAs) to the commander for all warrant officer matters and other interests as directed.
-Select CW5s serve as the Command Chief Warrant Officer (CCWO) for the Commander, United States Army Special Forces Command (Airborne), CCWO for the Commanders of the SF groups, and SWOA to Commander, United States Army Special Operations Command as an integral part of the commander’s personal staff.
+They serve as senior warrant officer advisors (SWOAs) to the commander for all operational and administrative matters pertaining to the unit.
+Select CW5s serve as the Command Chief Warrant Officers for the Commanders of Special Forces Groups; Command Chief Warrant Officer for the Commander, 1st Special Forces Command; Special Forces Chief Warrant Officer of the Branch / Command Chief Warrant Officer for the Commander, United States Army John F. Kennedy Special Warfare Center and School; and Command Chief Warrant Officer for the Commander, United States Army Special Operations Command.

 - Must hold a CMF 18 MOS.